The famous Sermon on the Mount is a collection of beautiful spiritual and moral teachings attributed to Jesus Christ, found in the Gospel of Matthew.

 What is the Sermon on the Mount?

-The ministry of Jesus began shortly after He was baptized by John the Baptist.
-He then went into solitude and fasted for 40 days to prepare for what His Father has called Him to do.
+Jesus’ ministry began shortly after He was baptized by John the Baptist.
+He then entered solitude and fasted for 40 days to prepare for what His Father had called Him to do.

 The Sermon on the Mount, which can be found in the Gospel of Matthew, happened pretty early in His ministry.
 Jesus has been preaching to His disciples and small groups while in Galilee.
 As more and more people heard about Him and His radical teachings, crowds started to follow Him everywhere.

-Jesus prepared the sermon himself and this is known to be one of the longest of His sermons.
-The exact location where it happened was not written but it was most likely in the northwest part of Capernaum.
-Jesus could not have chosen a more beautiful spot, as it was preached in one of the hills where you can see a panoramic view of the Sea of Galilee.
+Jesus prepared the sermon Himself, and this is known to be one of His most extended sermons.
+The exact location where it happened was not written, but it was most likely in the northwest part of Capernaum.
+Jesus could not have chosen a more beautiful spot, as it was preached on one of the hills with a panoramic view of the Sea of Galilee.

 Are you wondering why Jesus specifically preached the Sermon on the Mount?
 It is for the very same reason why He lived the life we should have lived, why He died the death that we should have died, and why He resurrected after three days.

 The reason is love.
-His great love for His people motivated Him to do what He did.
-It was something that only Jesus could do.
-The Sermon on the Mount was addressed to the people of that time but it was certainly written for all generations, which include us.
+His great love for His people motivated Him to do what He did, and it was something only Jesus could do.
+The Sermon on the Mount was addressed to the people of that time but was undoubtedly written for all generations, including ours.

 What is the Sermon on the Mount All About?

 Try to imagine that you were there.
 Feel the grass.
 Experience both the heat of the day and the cool breeze of the wind.
 Enjoy the view.
 Be eager to hear the preacher and be excited about the show that is about to unfold.
-Be curious about what you will learn and what people are going to talk about right after.
+Be curious about what you will learn and what people will talk about right after.

-The Sermon on the Mount consists of 3 main topics: The Beatitudes, Salt and Light, and the Teachings of Jesus.
+The Sermon on the Mount consists of three main topics: the Beatitudes, Salt and Light, and Jesus’ teachings.

 The Beatitudes